Adam4lexander/Spoke/Docs/03_Effect.md

 # Effect

 Now we get to the good stuff.
-The `Effect` is where you will write all your code!
+The `Effect` is where you will write almost all of your reactive game logic.

-The term Effect comes from reactive programming.
-It refers to logic that reacts to state changes and may cause side effects — like changing a component, spawning something, or updating game state.
-It's the boundary between reactivity and imperative execution.
+In reactive programming, an _effect_ refers to any logic that reacts to state changes and might cause side effects — like updating a component, spawning an entity, or applying damage.
+It’s the boundary between declarative reactivity and imperative action.

 In Spoke an `Effect` can be understood as follows: